rezeile/fightcamp-take-home-challenge/README.md

   Refactor the `Packages.vue` code as you see fit to increase clarity and reusability.
 Explain your decisions in your `README`.

 ## 5. BONUS [hard]
   You might have noticed that the ImagePresenter is not correctly focusing on the clicked thumbnail images and making them the current image.
+This issue happens if you scroll down or resize the browser.
 Refer to the first and second screenshots for examples on how it should work/look.
 Without touching the `ImagePresenter.vue` code, fix the image selection issue and explain the problem.